lucalullo/building-agentic-automl/README.md

 7. train and evaluate the model;
 8. return a structured state.

+Version 2 extends this baseline with a dedicated **Data Inspector**:

+1. inspect dataset dimensions;
+2. inspect target distribution or summary statistics;
+3. inspect feature data types;
+4. detect missing values;
+5. measure feature cardinality;
+6. store the inspection inside the agent state.

+The modeling pipeline remains intentionally unchanged so that the effect of the new capability can be studied in isolation.

 Future versions will progressively introduce more robust preprocessing, model comparison, validation strategies, optimization and more advanced agentic components.

 ## Repository